The Evolution of CIOs, CTOs, & CMO Roles in Healthcare

 However, after the pandemic and as we move into value-based healthcare, these roles have evolved to respond to a changing marketplace.

-Here's how these roles are evolving, and how they will dramatically affect their healthcare systems.
+Here's how the CIO, CTO, and CMO roles are evolving, and how they will dramatically affect their healthcare systems.

 Related: Moving Beyond the “HealthTech Hype Cycle” to Improve Digital Health Strategies